-Corrective action could be taken by the Board of Directors as a result of the on-going due diligence review process of the Investment Manager(s) by the Finance Division.
+Corrective action could be taken by the Investment Committee as a result of the on-going due diligence review process of the Investment Manager(s) by the Finance Division.
 While there may be unusual occurrences at any time, the following are instances where corrective action or termination may be in order:

 - 1. Major organizational changes at a firm may require a new contract and interview process.
-Failure on the part of the manager to notify the Board of Directors of such changes is grounds for termination.
+Failure on the part of the manager to notify the Investment Committee of such changes is grounds for termination.
 At all times, communication with the manager should be easy and informative. - 2.
 Violation of terms of contract constitutes grounds for termination. - 3.
-It is critical that the investment manager adhere to the original intent of the Board of Directors at the time they are engaged.
-Should either the Board of Directors or the Finance Division staff ascertain that significant changes in investment approach have occurred, this may be grounds for termination. - 4.
-The Board of Directors will not, as a rule, terminate the manager(s) on the basis of short-term performance.
-If the organization is sound and the firm is adhering to its style and approach, the Board of Directors will allow a sufficient interval of time, 12-18 months, over which to evaluate performance.
+It is critical that the investment manager adhere to the original intent of the Investment Committee at the time they are engaged.
+Should either the Investment Committee or the Finance Division staff ascertain that significant changes in investment approach have occurred, this may be grounds for termination. - 4.
+The Investment Committee will not, as a rule, terminate the manager(s) on the basis of short-term performance.
+If the organization is sound and the firm is adhering to its style and approach, the Investment Committee will allow a sufficient interval of time, 12-18 months, over which to evaluate performance.
 The manager's performance will be viewed in light of the firm's particular style and approach, keeping in mind at all times the NC State ITF's diversification strategy, as well as the overall quality of the relationship. - 5.
 Manager(s) may be replaced at any time as part of the overall restructuring of the NC State ITF.